 Drivers Education Programs and Courses

-- Register for classes: View student classes or parent sessions.
+- Register for classes: View student classes or parent sessions online and register now.

 - Driving lessons: Click here to sign up for driving lessons

 - Feedback survey: Complete the Driver Education feedback survey.

 Information and Requirements

 Driver education promotes and teaches safe driving attitudes, defensive driving skills, and respect for the rules of the road.
 It prepares students for the Registry of Motor Vehicles license exam; and it strives to prevent or reduce accidents and fatalities that involve young drivers.